Oneflow-Inc/libai/docs/source/tutorials/Train and Eval Command Line.md

 ### train & partly evaluation

-If test dataset cost much time. you can set `train.evaluation.eval_iter=20` in your `config.py` or in command line, it will run `20` steps in testing for fast eval:
+If test dataset cost much time. you can set `train.evaluation.eval_iter=20` in your `config.py` or in command line, it will run 20 steps in testing for fast eval, which may only test part of the test dataset:

 > NOTE: the eval metric will be calculated in partly testing dataset